 “I lived at Windsor Terrace, which is University-owned accommodation.
 I would highly recommend this type of accommodation to new students, especially in their first year when you’re getting used to being away from home.” - Matthew, Physics BSc Honours

 Each of our student villages - Castle Leazes, Park View and Kensington/Park - has a dedicated ResLife co-ordinator and assistants who help students settle in during their first year living away from home.
 Our teams foster a sense of belonging, community, friendship, and independence, working with our Students’ Union, Sport, Health and Wellbeing and other teams, to offer a programme of social events and life skills sessions.

 Our Students’ Union is at the heart of campus and is the hub of student life.
-With over 200 richly diverse societies and 65 sports clubs to join, no matter what your son or daughter is interested in, they’ll be able to find some like-minds to be friends with.
+With over 180 richly diverse societies and 60+ sports clubs to join, your child will soon be making new friends.